 Try these Christian Easter activities with your family this Spring!

 Easter has become the new Christmas in the commercialized society that we live in.
-The eternally significant meaning of the holiday has been tucked away behind the bunny & the eggs (bunnies don’t even lay eggs, y’all) for far too long.
+The eternally significant meaning of the holiday has been tucked away behind the bunny and the eggs (bunnies don’t even lay eggs, y’all) for far too long.

-There is nothing wrong with Easter egg hunts & having some fun…we participate in that stuff too, but families have gotten so caught up in the “fun & magic” that they leave out the Truth & Light.
+There is nothing wrong with Easter egg hunts and having some fun…we participate in that stuff too, but families have gotten so caught up in the “fun & magic” that they leave out the Truth & Light.
 As for me and my house, we will remember the sacrifice that Christ made and the events that led up to that Sacrifice before we open any sugar-filled eggs.

 6 Days of Christian Easter Activities